 The mortgage investments are assessed at each reporting date to determine whether there is objective evidence of expected credit losses.
 The ECL model requires the recognition of credit losses based on 12 months of expected losses for performing loans (Stage 1) and the recognition of lifetime expected losses on performing loans that have experienced a significant increase in credit risk since origination (Stage 2).
-As at December 31, 2021, a provision for expected credit losses on the mortgage investments was recorded of \$39,000 (2020 - \$59,000).
+As at March 31, 2022, no provision for expected credit losses on the mortgage investments was recorded (2021 - \$39,000).